COVID-19 alert and warning apps to protect lives and livelihoods

 The coronavirus does not stop at borders.
-Tracing and warning apps can help break the chain of coronavirus infections, nationally and across borders.
+Tracing and warning apps can help break the chain of infections.
 They can save lives by complementing manual tracing.
 Most Member States have launched a national contact tracing and warning app which can be used on a voluntary basis.

 Therefore, the Member States and the European Commission have set up a new services to allow national apps to talk to each other.
 This will allow users to be warned if they were in contact with someone who has indicated that they have tested positive for COVID-19.
-Contact tracing and warning apps are only used voluntarily, based on Bluetooth proximity technology, respect users’ privacy and do not enable the tracking of people’s locations.
+Contact tracing and warning apps are based on Bluetooth proximity technology.
+They are only used voluntarily, respect users’ privacy and do not enable the tracking of people’s locations.

 Citizens’ personal data are fully protected.
 Information will only be stored in the gateway for a maximum period of 14 days.
 The information exchanged is fully pseudonymised, encrypted and limited to the essential.

-The gateway is set up by T-Systems and SAP and the server itself is hosted in the Commission’s own data centre in Luxembourg.
-The system is operational and the first national apps are connected to it in October 2020.
+The gateway is set up by T-Systems and SAP, and the server itself is hosted in the Commission’s own data centre in Luxembourg.
+The system is operational and the first national apps were connected to it in October 2020.

 Three national apps (Germany, Ireland, and Italy) were first linked on 19 October when the system came online.
-In total, 20 apps are based on decentralised systems and can become interoperable through the service in the coming rounds.
+In total, 20 apps are based on decentralised systems and can become interoperable.

 Member States are joint controllers for the European Federation Gateway Service: the participating Member States determine together the purpose and means of processing of personal data through the federation gateway.